Rules of the competition 2023

 - The Organization reserves the right to amend the rules in the interest of the competition.

 - The jury has exclusive jurisdiction to settle any disagreement.
 Its decisions are final and cannot be contested.
 It may possibly be decided not to award a prize in one or another category.
-In case of a tie, the chairman vote of the jury is decisive.
+In case of a tie, the vote of the chairman is decisive.